seng438-winter-2024/seng438-a2-NicoleHeather/README.md

 3. Set directory to "seng438-a2-NicoleHeather/JUnitProject".
 4. Click finish.
 5. Then, navigate to src -> org -> jfree -> data -> test and right click.
-6. Click on run and select JUnit application.
+6. Click on "Run As" and select JUnit application.